sschul33/sschul33/README.md

 - 👋 Hi, I’m @sschul33
 - 👀 I’m interested in making Cantena-X a success story
-- 🌱 I’m currently learning BAMM modelling
+- 🌱 I’m currently learning ChatGPT
-- 💞️ I’m looking to collaborate on BAMM aspect models
+- 💞️ I’m looking to collaborate on ontologies
 - 📫 How to reach me: simon.schulz@t-systems.com

 <!---